mkess-ivy/svncrwns-site-v2/_pages/index.md

 ---

-SVNCRWNS is a strategy & production company.
-We empower artists and entrepreneurs with strategy, information and marketing tools.
-We work with our clients to grow + manage their brands by way of creating platforms, events and content.
-We're a modern partner to fashion, media and wellness brands that need support developing their identity and connecting with their audience.
-[Check out our work](/work), and [let's partner on something](/connect) interesting.
+SVNCRWNS is a brand management company that empowers artists, entrepreneurs & executives with strategy, information and marketing tools.
+We work with our clients to grow + manage their brands by way of creating content, platforms and experiences.
+We’re a modern partner to retail, media and wellness brands that need support developing their identity, connecting with their audience and scaling their business.
+[Check out our work](/work), and [let's partner on something](/connect) amazing.

 ###### Pronounced: seven crowns